 When it comes to posing your wedding photography clients, it’s not just about how you position them in front of the camera.
 Posing is about attitude — it’s about confidence.

-Wedding photographers who have mastered that art of posing have actually mastered the art of making their clients feel comfortable in front of the lens.
+Wedding photographers who Pose Wedding Clients with confidence have mastered that art of posing have actually mastered the art of making their clients feel comfortable in front of the lens.
 Comfortable enough to let their true selves shine!

 So let’s get down to it!

-5 Tips on Posing Your Clients on Their Big Day
+5 Tips to Pose Wedding Clients on Their Big Day

 Here are five quick tips to help you excel at posing your wedding clients.